Robert Kent (quarterback): Professional career

-Kent was rated the 18th best quarterback in the 2004 NFL Draft by NFLDraftScout.com.
+Kent was rated the 18th best quarterback in the 2004 NFL draft by NFLDraftScout.com.

+Tennessee Titans

-Kent signed with the Tennessee Titans on April 26, 2004 after going undrafted in the 2004 NFL Draft.
+Kent signed with the Tennessee Titans of the National Football League (NFL) on April 26, 2004 after going undrafted in the 2004 NFL Draft.
 He was released by the Titans on August 29, 2004.

+Montreal Alouettes

-He signed with the Montreal Alouettes in January 2005.
+Kent signed with the Montreal Alouettes of the Canadian Football League (CFL) in January 2005.
 He was released by the Alouettes on June 17, 2005.

+Birmingham/Alabama Steeldogs

-He played for the Birmingham/Alabama Steeldogs of the af2 from 2006 to 2007.
+Kent played for the Birmingham/Alabama Steeldogs of the af2 from 2006 to 2007.
 He completed 44 of 88 passes for 462 yards and five touchdowns in three games for the Steeldogs in 2007.
 He also rushed for 65 yards and three touchdowns.

+Lubbock Renegades (first stint)

 Kent was traded to the Lubbock Renegades in April 2007.
 He completed 240 of 427 pass attempts for 3,535 yards, 81 touchdowns and 14 interceptions.
 He also rushed for 11 touchdowns on 174 yards.

+Toronto Argonauts

-He signed with the Toronto Argonauts on August 6, 2007.
+Kent signed with the Toronto Argonauts of the Canadian Football League (CFL) on August 6, 2007.
 He was released by the Argonauts on August 30, 2007.

+Lubbock Renegades (second stint)

-He played for the Lubbock Renegades during the 2008 af2 season.
+Kent played for the Lubbock Renegades during the 2008 af2 season.
 He helped the team to its first playoff berth while completing 274-of-505 passes for 4,100 yards, 86 touchdowns and 8 interceptions.
 He was also the team’s second leading rusher with 189 yards and 16 touchdowns.

+Oklahoma City Yard Dawgz

 Kent signed with the Oklahoma City Yard Dawgz in October 2008 and played for them during the 2009 af2 season.

+Abilene Ruff Riders

-He signed with the Abilene Ruff Riders of the Indoor Football League in April 2010.
+Kent signed with the Abilene Ruff Riders of the Indoor Football League in April 2010.

+Houston Stallions

-He played for the Houston Stallions from 2011 to 2012.
+Kent played for the Houston Stallions from 2011 to 2012.
 He recorded a 19–1 record while starting for the Stallions.

+Corpus Christi Fury (first stint)

 Kent signed with the Corpus Christi Fury of the Ultimate Indoor Football League in February 2013.
 He helped the Fury advance to the Ultimate Indoor Football League championship game in the team’s inaugural season.
 He also led the Ultimate Indoor Football League in passing and led the Fury in rushing during the 2013 season.

+San Antonio Talons

-He signed with the San Antonio Talons on July 25, 2013.
+Kent signed with the San Antonio Talons on July 25, 2013.
 He started one game for the Talons during the 2013 season.

+Corpus Christi Fury (second stint)

-He re-signed with the Fury and played for the team during the 2014 UIFL season.
+Kent re-signed with the Fury and played for the team during the 2014 UIFL season.

+St. Louis Attack

 Kent also played for the St. Louis Attack of X-League Indoor Football during the 2014 season.
 The Attack finished the regular season undefeated and lost to the Florida Marine Raiders in X-Bowl I.